louisbichard/notes/final year project/academic research/tech.md

 "Statistics suggest that on average, two women a week are killed by a current or former partner while one in four women will experience domestic violence in their lifetime."

+"One of the tactics police use is a static alarm based in a victim’s home,” said Liversidge.
+“The problem with it is the victim gets used to having this blanket of safety so they’re loath to leave home.
+Inadvertently, you make victims prisoners in their own home.
+Suddenly, this phone allows you to go out and about and bit by bit, they get their self confidence back."

 #Tech safety: Assessing for technology abuse and privacy concerns